ebryerwork/icds_docs/docs/software/using-containers.md

-Containers address the growing issue of software and dependency complexity by storing the software and all its dependencies (including a minimal operating system) in a single image file which, which runs on top of the host machine kernel - abstracting the application layer and defining the user environment.
+Containers address the growing issue of software and dependency complexity by storing the software and all its dependencies (including a minimal operating system) in a single image file, which runs on top of the host machine kernel - abstracting the application layer and defining the user environment.

 Containers change the user space into a swappable component, and provide the following benefits: